pydata/numexpr/doc/user_guide.rst

-NumExpr 2.0 User Guide
+NumExpr 2.8 User Guide
 ======================

-The :code:`numexpr` package supplies routines for the fast evaluation of array expressions elementwise by using a vector-based virtual machine.
+The NumExpr package supplies routines for the fast evaluation of array expressions elementwise by using a vector-based virtual machine.